 Q. What do I do if I'm having problems accessing library resources?
 How do I access the library’s databases from off-campus?

-If you have an access issue, first make sure you are accessing the resource through a link on the library's website or catalog.
-Do not go directly to the website of the database or journal - you must go through AU Library to ensure that the resource provider recognizes you as a subscriber.
+If you have an access issue, first try accessing the resource through a link on the library's website or catalog.
+When you go directly to the website of the database or journal, the resource provider may not recognize you as a subscriber.

 Next, try accessing the resource using another browser, or else clear your browser's cache and cookies.
 See this FAQ for instructions: https://answers.library.american.edu/faq/174421